Legal Sidebari

 While every state once broadly prohibited the production, distribution, and possession of marijuana, in the

-last few decades many states have repealed or limited such prohibitions.
-As of May 2020, all but three
+past few decades many states have repealed or limited such prohibitions.
+As of May 2024, the District of

-medical purposes.
-With respect to non-medical marijuana, some states have broadly repealed criminal
+smokeable cannabis for medical purposes.
+With respect to non-medical marijuana, some states have

-on adult use of marijuana and fostered a state-legal recreational cannabis industry.
-Other
+broadly repealed criminal prohibitions on adult use of marijuana and fostered a state-legal recreational

 The Federal-State Divide and Its Legal Consequences